Cypher30/Computer_Vision/README.md

 To train the network, please download the entire directory of *Assignment1* and follow the guidance of notebook *Training.ipynb*.
 I've already downloaded the MNIST dataset and preprocess them in *mnist.pkl*, you don't need to download it again.

 All the code in this assignment could run successfully using python 3.8.12.

+### midterm
+This is the part for the image classification